Tobias-Thiim/pyne-dog-case/README.md

 ## Updating the report
 - Edit create_report/report.ipynb (queries, visuals, formatting).
-- Commit and push; the report workflow will regenerate and commit the updated HTML.
+- Commit and push the report workflow will regenerate and commit the updated HTM: